afeld/computing-in-context/pages/index.md

 See the [combined syllabus][combined-syl].

+### Devices

+To encourage focus and participation, students are asked to keep laptops closed and phones away in lecture by default.
+(Accommodations for students with disabilities are an exception.)
+You'll be asked to open the laptops for in-class exercises.

 ### Academic Integrity

 If you are copying and pasting from a source (see below), it must be cited.
 This doesn't need to be in a formal style like APA - a comment (and link, where possible) is fine.